ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/details-page.md

 We would like to write most of our tests from the point of view of the end user requirements, which would basically mean that we verify that we get the tea and display it properly without getting into implementation details, but we do have _one_ test that works out best if we just scratch the surface a bit on the implementation details, so we will start there:

-Create an `initiallization` section in the test.
+Create an `initialization` section in the test.
 Also, since we will need to do some setup within the initialization tests, remove the `fixture.detectChanges();` line from the main `beforeEach()`.
 That call will run the initialization, and we want to delay its execution until after our test setup code has run.

 ```TypeScript
   describe('initialization', () => {